bkuzmic/go-microservice-assignment/README.md

 - [x] Implement update pessimistic method
 - [ ] Implement new service in Go that will clean up expired keys
 - [x] Write unit tests
-- [ ] Write system tests
+- [x] Write integration tests for storage (PARTIALLY)
 - [x] Create Make file for building and testing main service
 - [ ] Create Make file for building and testing clean up service
 - [ ] Create deployment files for deployment on Minikube
-- [x] Create manual E2E tests in Insomnia to test the service
+- [ ] Create manual E2E tests in Insomnia to test the service
 - [x] Create Dockerfile and local running/testing using docker-compose
 - [x] Add basic tests for CRU methods using Insomnia - REST API test tool
 - [x] Implement connection to Redis database